G.I. Joe: Retaliation: Potential sequel and reboot

 In April 2013, reports surfaced that there would be a third G.I.
 Joe film, and it would likely be in 3D.
 The studio announced that Chu would return to direct the third film.
 While at the 2013 San Diego Comic-Con, Chu talked about bringing Scarlett back in the next film.
 The writers of the second film are also thinking about bringing back the Baroness in the sequel.
 Johnson is interested in returning as Roadblock for the sequel, and Park has talked about a possible return as Snake Eyes and also including his pet wolf Timber.
 Producer Lorenzo di Bonaventura has stated he is open to doing a G.I.
 Joe/Transformers crossover, which Chu stated that he would be interested in directing.
 Bonaventura told Beijing News that he hoped that Johnson and Willis would return, the script is still in the writing stage, and that they are considering adding a third important role.

 By September of the same year, Chu was confirmed to direct the film, along with Snow White and the Huntsman writer Evan Daugherty to pen the film's script.
 On December 5, 2013, Daugherty talked about writing the film's script and his feelings about Duke being killed, but Chu told MTV that Tatum may return as Duke in the sequel.
 In an interview with Collider, Johnson stated that he believes Chu may not return to direct, due to working on the live-action Jem film, but they may find another director for the film.
-It was revealed that the third film will have a 2016 release date.
 In June 2014, di Bonaventura told Collider in an interview that they're meeting with new directors and filming may start in early 2015.
 The following month, Variety reported that Jonathan Lemkin will write the script for the film and will focus on Roadblock with Johnson returning.
 February of the following year, Film Divider reported that the twins Tomax and Xamot and Matt Trakker from the TV series M.A.S.K. will be appearing.
 In April, the studio hired Aaron Berg to write the film, and D. J. Caruso to direct the film.
-November 2015, Deadline reported that Akiva Goldsman will lead a writers room for the next G.I.
+November 2015, Deadline reported that Akiva Goldsman will lead a writers' room for the next G.I.
 Joe film.
 In September 2016, Byung-Hun Lee told LRM Review that the studio doing the third film is waiting on the actors to return, including Johnson.